-Tell your MP: NO SPYING WISHLIST, fix Bill C-26!
+Tell our Senators: NO SPYING WISHLIST, fix Bill C-26!

+Bill C-26 is currently entering clause by clause at Canada’s Senate, which is the LAST chance we have to make it better.
 People in Canada shouldn’t have to sacrifice our fundamental rights for the strong cybersecurity protections that we deserve.
-Email your MP to fix C-26 with appropriate, rights-protecting amendments.
+Email Senators and ask them to pass rights-protecting amendments to fix Bill C-26 now.

-New cybersecurity protections are needed to protect Canada’s critical infrastructure – but must be balanced with appropriate safeguards to prevent their abuse and misuse.1 We rely on access to essential services, like the Internet, to participate in democratic life; Canada can’t afford prolonged attacks or Internet outages.
-While the new cybersecurity elements of Bill C-26 are designed to safeguard essential services better – like our access to the Internet – as drafted, they lack crucial provisions that promote public transparency, accountability, and oversight.
+New cybersecurity protections are needed to protect Canada’s critical infrastructure – but they must be balanced with appropriate safeguards to prevent their abuse and misuse.1 We rely on access to essential services, like the Internet, to participate in democratic life; Canada can’t afford prolonged attacks or Internet outages.
+But while the new cybersecurity measures of Bill C-26 aim to better protect essential services – like our access to the Internet – the bill as drafted still lacks critical provisions for public transparency, accountability, and oversight.
 To give a few examples:

-• Bill C-26 forces ISPs into new information-sharing arrangements with Canada’s spy agencies.3 Currently, Canada’s spy agencies are limited in how they access the sensitive, private information of people in Canada; judicial oversight is required before ISPs respond to lawful access requests for things like records related to our use of the Internet.
-Bill C-26 radically changes that, allowing for Canada’s spy agencies to permanently implant themselves within our telecommunications infrastructure, hoovering up as much of our sensitive data as they can, and sharing it with their five-eyes spying partners around the world.
+• Bill C-26 forces ISPs into new information-sharing arrangements with Canada’s spy agencies.3 Right now, these spy agencies face limits on accessing the sensitive, private information of people in Canada; judicial oversight is required before ISPs respond to lawful access requests for things like records related to our use of the Internet.
+However, Bill C-26 radically changes EVERYTHING––granting Canada’s spy agencies power to embed themselves permanently s within our telecommunications infrastructure, hoovering up as much of our sensitive data as they can.
+Worse, this data could be shared globally with Canada’s Five-Eyes spying partners, putting our privacy at unprecedented risk.

-• Power left in the dark often goes wrong.4 Unlike the hard-fought-for safeguards we’ve built into the rest of our justice and security system, Bill C-26 has no mandatory public disclosure requirements, and no requirement to assess whether steps taken have undue privacy or equity impacts for Canadians.
-While there is an understandable need for some degree of confidentiality in this sphere, the public needs to have a sense of how these powers are being exercised, how often, and to what effect – if decision-makers are to be held to account.
+• Power left in the dark often goes wrong.4 Despite strong pushback from our community in the House of Commons, Bill C-26 continues to allow a government minister to order telcos to do anything they believe necessary for national security – and keep the order PERMANENTLY secret.
+While there is an understandable need for some degree of confidentiality in this sphere, the public needs basic reporting of how these powers are being exercised, how often, and to what effect – if decision-makers are to be held to account.

 There’s no reason why we can’t have cybersecurity protections alongside the essential privacy and due process protections that allow us to participate in democratic life.
-As currently written, Bill C-26 strikes the wrong balance, granting overly broad powers to the executive branch of the Canadian government without the necessary accountability, transparency, and oversight mechanisms that are required to protect our fundamental rights.
-Email your MP TODAY to fix C-26!
+As currently written, Bill C-26 strikes the wrong balance, granting overly broad powers to the executive branch of the Canadian government without the necessary accountability, transparency, and privacy protection mechanisms that are required to protect our fundamental rights.
+But we’re at the LAST stage to fix it, with just a few DAYS LEFT!
+Email the Senator TODAY to fix C-26!

 Sources